 There are 173 vocational bachelor's degrees defined by the order of 27 May 2014, which cover a wide range of occupations in all professional sectors: for example, there are degrees in agricultural or industrial production, commerce, transport, personal or community services.

-Since 2018, there has been a single procedure for all pupils in upper secondary education or students seeking a change of direction who wish to enrol in the first year of higher education.
+A single procedure allows all pupils in the second cycle of secondary education or students seeking a change of direction to register for the first year of higher education.
 This national pre-registration procedure for initial training in the first cycle of higher education, known as Parcoursup, is dematerialised and is placed under the responsibility of the Minister for Higher Education.

 According to Article L612-3 of the Education Code, the first cycle is open to all holders of the baccalaureate and to those who have obtained the equivalence or exemption from this degree by proving a qualification or experience deemed sufficient.

 According to the same article, a selection of candidates may be made for access to:

 - Classes préparatoires aux grandes écoles (integrated or not);

 - Institutions where admission is subject to a national competitive examination or a civil service recruitment examination;